 Let's face it, nobody enjoys this chore.
 It usually requires a lot of elbow grease (and real grease) on your end.

 There's no way to make cleaning the oven fun, but you can make it easier.
-According to Spring Cleaning 365, baking soda and vinegar are usually all you'll need for a natural oven cleaner, along with a dishrag and a nylon pan scraper.
+Baking soda and vinegar are usually all you'll need for a natural oven cleaner, along with a dishrag and a nylon pan scraper.

 Disperse baking soda all over the oven floor, then use a spray bottle of vinegar and spray over the baking soda.
 After you've let the concoction bubble for a little while, take the scraper again and remove the rest of the debris, then finish wiping up any stains with the dishrag.